Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

 7. Paradoxical Language: The Equanimity of Opposites

-By inviting the student to experience opposing sensations, we facilitate a nervous system reset.
-This process builds the capacity for equanimity and mental balance, allowing the mind to let go of judgment as it rests in the space between opposites.
+By inviting students to experience opposing sensations, we facilitate a deep nervous system reset.
+This process builds the capacity for equanimity and mental balance, allowing the mind to release preferences and attachments as it rests in the quiet space between the opposites.

 Guiding Cue: "The body is very heavy... now very light.
 Sensing heaviness and lightness at the same time."